Exene Cervenka: Personal life

+Relationships

 Cervenka was married to John Doe from 1980 to 1985.
 She met her second husband Viggo Mortensen in 1986 on the set of the comedy Salvation!, a parody of televangelism.
 Mortensen played her husband Jerome.
 They married on July 8, 1987.
 On January 28, 1988, Cervenka gave birth to a son, Henry Blake Mortensen.
 Mortensen and Cervenka lived in Idaho for three years.
 They separated in 1992, and were divorced in 1997.

 Cervenka married musician Jason Edge, who went on to play in her band Original Sinners.
 Edge and Cervenka are now divorced.

+Residence

+Arriving in 1969 from Illinois, Cervenka lived in St. Petersburg and other locations in Central Florida during her teenage years, experiencing the tail end of segregation.
+She worked a variety of odd jobs to support her family, most notably in the toy department of the locally infamous department store Webb's City.

 Cervenka moved from Los Angeles to Jefferson City, Missouri, for four years, and then returned to Southern California.
 She now lives in Orange County.

 Health

-On June 2, 2009, Cervenka released a statement revealing that she had been diagnosed with multiple sclerosis.
+On June 2, 2009, Cervenka disclosed that she had been diagnosed with multiple sclerosis.
 Well before this diagnosis, she and X had actively supported Sweet Relief, a charity that aids uninsured artists.
 Sweet Relief was begun by musician Victoria Williams when she herself was diagnosed with MS. In 2011, Cervenka said she may have been misdiagnosed.
-However, Cervenka had to cancel a Spring 2011 tour due to problems associated with her MS. During a July 2015 interview, John Doe said that the multiple sclerosis diagnosis was a misdiagnosis, that Cervenka, after consulting with various doctors who were not able to diagnose her, is healthy.
+However, Cervenka had to cancel a Spring 2011 tour due to problems associated with her MS. In 2015, John Doe said that the MS diagnosis was incorrect, and that Cervenka had consulted with other doctors who were not able to diagnose her.

-Conspiracy theories

-Cervenka, as a self-styled "conspiracy therapist," has provoked controversy on social media and on YouTube, under the name "Christine Notmyrealname," by advancing conspiracy theories including the view that the Isla Vista shootings were a hoax designed to bring about stricter gun control laws.
-After the backlash, she has issued an apology on her Facebook and Twitter accounts and her conspiracy related YouTube videos are no longer available for viewing.
-However, when pressed in interviews, Cervenka has insisted on a talking point of a "fake" news media, and has given tacit approval to what critics describe as fringe ideologies espoused on message boards and by then-President Donald Trump.